CJO100293/credit-risk-classification/README.md

 # credit-risk-classification
+## **Important Notes:**
+- If when running the "Fit the original training data to the random_oversampler model" section of "credit_risk_classification.ipynb" you get an error saying "ImportError: cannot import name _MissingValues from sklearn.utils._param_validation" then per https://stackoverflow.com/questions/76593906/how-to-resolve-cannot-import-name-missingvalues-from-sklearn-utils-param-v you will need to downgrade to scikit-learn 1.2.2 by typing the following commands
+1. conda remove scikit-learn
+2. conda install scikit-learn=1.2.2
+- Also make sure PIP is installed using the following command:
+1. conda install pip

 ## **Background:**
 In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
 You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.